How to Password Protect a Video in 2026: Complete Guide to Secure Video Sharing

 "I just want a simple, secure way to share this with the right people… without it ending up everywhere."

 You are not alone.
-Verizon's latest breach data shows around 60–68% of breaches now involve a human element – mistakes like misdirected sharing, bad access settings or sending data to the wrong person, not just "hackers."
+Verizon's 2025 DBIR shows around 60–68% of breaches still involve a human element — mistakes like misdirected sharing, bad access settings, or sending data to the wrong person, not just "hackers."
+The enterprise video platform market is projected to surpass $10.7 billion in 2026, and security is a top differentiator.

 1. Why you need this (how videos actually leak)